 While walking around the site, a small flow of water – called a seepage – was located flowing out of the side of a gravel mound.
 Typically this water would feed underground into the cold water creek downstream but because it was exposed in a gravel pit, the water was rapidly warming as it flowed down the hillside and into the creek.
 Ideally these seepages stay covered so as to contribute significantly to the cold water habitat.
 Because this seepage had been exposed to solar heating, its temperature was raised a few degrees in just a few hundred feet.
 While this seepage could not be protected due to the gravel quarry, the shade provided by the planted trees will help cool the water in the creek.

-Cabela’s Canada Outdoor Fund generously sponsored this project, including the purchase of all supplies.
+The LUSH Charity Pot and Cabela’s Canada Outdoor Fund generously sponsored this project, including the purchase of all supplies.
 Staff from the Ottawa Cabela’s Canada store attended an education and awareness event at Easton’s Creek on September 19, 2019 to learn about the project and the importance of brook trout to the area.
 General Manager of the Ottawa store, David Maynes, planted a black willow to bring the total number of trees planted at Easton’s Creek to 74 (pictured left).